tangopapa/LAMP/README.md

 NOTE: This script is only for testing since the Wordpress user, password, & database are all sitting in plain text in the script.

-These scripts are useful as part of a process for testing Jenkins pipeline builds
+These files are useful as part of a process for testing Jenkins pipeline builds

-# As a docker container:
+# DOCKER-LAMP:
 docker run -dit -p 80:80 -p 443:443 -p 3306:3306 lamp